Pembrolizumab + Cabozantinib for Head and Neck Cancer

 The trial protocol does not specify if you need to stop taking your current medications.
 However, certain medications like cytotoxic chemotherapy, biologic agents, and small molecule kinase inhibitors must not have been taken recently.
 It's best to discuss your current medications with the trial team.

-Is the combination of pembrolizumab and cabozantinib safe for humans?
+Is there any evidence suggesting that pembrolizumab and cabozantinib are likely to be safe for humans?

-How is the drug combination of pembrolizumab and cabozantinib unique for head and neck cancer?
+What evidence suggests that pembrolizumab and cabozantinib might be effective for head and neck cancer?

 Nabil F. Saba, MD